Karma2424/rootAVD/README.md

 ### Notes
 * 64 Bit Only Systems needs Magisk 23.x
-* In the Menu, you can choose between the newest Magisk, Canary, Stable and Alpha, Version.
+* In the Menu, you can choose between the newest Magisk, Canary and Stable, Version.
 * With the new Option `s`, you can see and download any other Versions of Magisk
 * Once choosen, the script will make that Version to your local one.
 * Prebuilt Kernel and Modules will be pulled from [AOSP](https://android.googlesource.com/kernel/prebuilts)